 A new-generation text editor that seems geared toward programmers.
 Draws heavily from vim in certain UI/UX respects.

 This is "Vim Online", a vim editor in browser.
-It's an online vim editor that allows you can install your vimrc, and this app will remember your vimrc between visits to a vim editor online.
+It's an online vim editor that allows you to install your vimrc configs, and this app will remember your vimrc between visits to a vim editor online.

 While those projects did a great job getting started on an online vim editor, there are still many missing pieces.
 The most important missing feature in my opinion is being able to install a vimrc to your vim editor online get back all the keybindings you're used to.
 Another really important missing feature of a vim editor online is being able to save files easily and navigate between files easily.